 What type or breed of cat was Muezza, the cat of Prophet Mohammad?

 People ask whether Muezza was a particular type or breed of cat.
-There are different questions but I can answer them both together.
+They are different questions but I can answer them both together.
 Muezza is a famous cat.
 I don’t know for sure whether the cat was female or male but I have seen her referred to as female so I will adopt that.
-He loved Muezza so much that he sacrificed his robe her.
+He loved Muezza so much that he sacrificed his robe for her.
 Muezza was asleep on the sleeve of his robe when the Prophet was called to prayer.
 Rather than disturb her he cut off his sleeve to leave his favourite cat snoozing peacefully.
 Prophet Mohammad’s fondness for cats is stated in the hadith “Affection for cats is part of faith”.
-I have written a lot more about the Islam faith in cat which you can read by clicking on this link.
+I have written a lot more about the Islam faith and cats which you can read by clicking on this link.

 Tabby cat from Ancient Egypt (not far from Saudi Arabia) from 1500 CE.
 Picture in public domain.